ultimateai/Blog/_posts/2024-03-24-bot-sharding.markdown

 - Since we don't need to load all bots into a singular service scope, we're able to reap the benefits of **horizontal scalability** by simply introducing a new inference service deployment pool.
 - Courtesy of diversified service deployments, we can set distinct constraints and thresholds for the inference pipeline of **real-time** and **non-real time** bots.
 This also allows us to **independently scale** each pool.
 - As we initialize required ML libraries for each inference pool rather than for each Bot, we can utilize **memory** more **efficiently**.
+- It considerably **reduces** the **maintenance** overhead (compared to Approach 1) as we are now managing a smaller number of service deployments.
+This allows us to allocate resources and time more effectively.
 - Lastly, this approach provides enhanced isolation in terms of potential performance degradation due to unrelated bots.
 This aspect significantly enhances the overall performance and stability of each individual bot (w.r.t approach-2), leading to a smoother and more **reliable service**.

 #### So, how do we achieve this?